tdavislab/visualizing-bias/README.md

 #### Error: Could  not locate a Flask application on command `python -m flask run`
 If you get the following error, it might indicate that you are not in the correct directory.
-Open a terminal in the base directory of the cloned repo
+Open a terminal in the base directory of the cloned repository.
 ```
 Error: Could not locate a Flask application.
 You did not provide the
 "FLASK_APP" environment variable, and a "wsgi.py" or "app.py" module